Factored Polynomial

 Preamble

-We require additional contexts provided by contextPolynomialFactors.pl and contextLimitedPowers.pl
+Additional contexts provided by the contextPolynomialFactors.pl and contextLimitedPowers.pl macros are needed.

 # Expanded form